deltachat/deltachat-pages/en/support.md

 ## Spread the word ...

-... however, currently Delta Chat is still in beta state and is only suitable for persons who know about this issue.
-Of course, as soon as Delta Chat reaches the version "1.0", it will be a recommendation for everyone.
+... however, currently Delta Chat is still in beta state and is only suitable for early adopters.
+As soon as Delta Chat reaches the version "1.0", it will be a recommendation for everyone.

 ## Bug Reports